Quick/Nimble/README.md

 For Swift, the actual value must be an instance of a type conforming to `Sequence`.
 For example, an array, a set, or a custom sequence type.

-For Objective-C, the actual value must be an instance of a type which implements the `NSFastEnumeration` protocol.
+For Objective-C, the actual value must be an instance of a type which implements the `NSFastEnumeration` protocol such as `NSArray` and `NSSet`, and whose elements are instances of a type which subclasses `NSObject`.

-For example, `NSArray` and `NSSet`, of `NSObject`s and only the variant which uses another matcher is available here.
+Additionally, unlike in Swift, there is no override to specify a custom matcher function.

 ## Collection Count